Welcome to today's edition of the Rush 24-7 podcast.

 Some may think of this as prom night.

-Mark Kirk and I are gonna sit together.
+Mark Kirk and I are going to sit together.

-Somebody out there in the Twitterati just tweeted the State of the Union bipartisan seating things, the political equivalent of a combover looks odd and fools nobody.
+Somebody out there in the Twitterati just tweeted this State of the Union bipartisan seating things, the political equivalent of a combo, looks odd and fools nobody.

 Wonder if Eric Cantor will buy Nancy Pelosi a corsage.

-It's just no, folks, all I'm saying here is that it just it just appears to me that the Republicans don't know how to handle all this.
+No, folks, all I'm saying here is that it just appears to me that the Republicans don't know how to handle all this.

-I remember one of my one of my observations, if you will, uh, back in 1994 when the Republicans assumed power in the House for the first time in 40 years was they didn't know what it was like to act to the majority.
+I remember one of my observations, if you will, back in 1994 when the Republicans assumed power in the House for the first time in 40 years was they didn't know what it was like to act in the majority.

 And I related it to the perpetual dieter.